i-RIC/gui_user_manual/source/04/04/02_riv_data.rst

 **Description**: Inactivate points that are outside of the positions where the elevation exceed water elevation for the first time.

+When multiple water elevation data is loaded, a dialog to select the water elevation is shown.

 .. _image_example_inactivating_xsec_point_with_wse:

 .. figure:: images/example_inactivating_xsec_point_with_wse.png